garrardkitchen/resume/content/blog/principles.md

 }
 ```

 Here we have changed the assumed base class to an **abstract class**.
 Now, it can't be instantiated and instead, must be inherited.
-This ensures the **derived classes** must implemented the method detail.
+This ensures the **derived classes** must implement the method detail.
 So, even if we replace the type declaration with the **higher-order** class, we should still get the intended result:

 ```csharp
 ...